haziqmalikssh/Arduino-Projects/01 Basic/Project 19 stepper motor/README.md

 3. Ensure the motor and driver are powered by an appropriate external power supply.

 ## Code
-The code (`stepper_control.ino`) configures the Arduino Mega to control the stepper motor via the driver.
+The code (`stepper_motor.ino`) configures the Arduino Mega to control the stepper motor via the driver.
 It includes functions for:
 - Setting motor speed and direction
 - Controlling steps or rotations
 - Optional microstepping (if supported by the driver)

 ## Schematic
-The schematic (`stepper_schematic.png`) illustrates the wiring between the Arduino Mega, stepper motor driver, and motor.
+The schematic (`stepper_motor_schematics.png`) illustrates the wiring between the Arduino Mega, stepper motor driver, and motor.

 ## Usage
 - Open the code in the Arduino IDE.